Vatican City: National and public security

 Civil defence is the responsibility of the Corps of Firefighters of the Vatican City State, the national fire brigade.
 Dating its origins to the early nineteenth century, the Corps in its present form was established in 1941.
-It is responsible for fire fighting, as well as a range of civil defence scenarios including flood, natural disaster, and mass casualty management.
+It is responsible for fire fighting, and civil defence scenarios including flooding, natural disasters, and mass casualty incidents.
 The Corps is governmentally supervised through the Directorate for Security Services and Civil Defence, which is also responsible for the Gendarmerie (see below).

 The Gendarmerie Corps (Corpo della Gendarmeria) is the gendarmerie, or police and security force, of Vatican City and the extraterritorial properties of the Holy See.
-The corps is responsible for security, public order, border control, traffic control, criminal investigation, and other general police duties in Vatican City including providing security for the Pope outside of Vatican City.
+The corps is responsible for security, public order, border control, traffic control, criminal investigation, and other general police duties in Vatican City including providing security for the pope outside Vatican City.
 The corps has 130 personnel and is a part of the Directorate for Security Services and Civil Defence (which also includes the Vatican Fire Brigade), an organ of the Governorate of Vatican City.

+Even though St Peter's Square is part of Vatican territory, it is normally safeguarded by Italian police forces.

 Crime

 Crime in Vatican City consists largely of purse snatching, pickpocketing and shoplifting by outsiders.
-The tourist foot-traffic in St. Peter's Square is one of the main locations for pickpockets in Vatican City.
-If crimes are committed in Saint Peter's Square, the perpetrators may be arrested and tried by the Italian authorities, since that area is normally patrolled by Italian police.
+The tourist foot-traffic in St Peter's Square is one of the main locations for pickpockets in Vatican City.
+If crimes are committed in the square, the perpetrators may be arrested and tried by the Italian authorities, since that area is normally patrolled by Italian police.

-Under the terms of article 22 of the Lateran Treaty, Italy will, at the request of the Holy See, punish individuals for crimes committed within Vatican City and will itself proceed against the person who committed the offence, if that person takes refuge in Italian territory.
-Persons accused of crimes recognized as such both in Italy and in Vatican City that are committed in Italian territory will be handed over to the Italian authorities if they take refuge in Vatican City or in buildings that enjoy immunity under the treaty.
+Under the Lateran Treaty, Italy will, at the request of the Holy See, punish individuals for crimes committed within the Vatican City and will itself proceed against the person who committed the offence, if that person takes refuge in Italian territory.
+Persons accused of crimes recognized as such both in Italy and in Vatican City that are committed in Italian territory will be handed over to the Italian authorities if they take refuge in the Vatican City or in buildings that enjoy immunity under the treaty.

-Vatican City has no prison system, apart from a few detention cells for pre-trial detention.
+The Vatican City has no prison system, apart from a few detention cells for pre-trial detention.
 People convicted of committing crimes in the Vatican serve terms in Italian prisons (Polizia Penitenziaria), with costs covered by the Vatican.

 Foreign relations

-Vatican City State is a recognized national territory under international law, but it is the Holy See that conducts diplomatic relations on its behalf, in addition to the Holy See's own diplomacy, entering into international agreements in its regard.
+Vatican City State is a recognized national territory under international law.
+The Holy See conducts diplomatic relations on its behalf, in addition to the Holy See's own diplomacy, entering into international agreements in its regard.
 Vatican City thus has no diplomatic service of its own.